 This course provides an overview of accrual accounting, explaining terms and activities like the month-end close, true-ups, cutoff dates, accruals (and how they relate to accrual accounting overall!), and expense allocations.
 If you support your organization with legal billing and spend management, this course will provide a solid foundation for how you can be a better partner to your finance team.
-Your accounting team and legal operations colleagues will be impressed by your financial fluency!
+Your financial fluency will impress your accounting team and legal operations colleagues!

 This course provides an introduction to financial planning and analysis ("FP&A"), the branch of finance operations charged with planning and forecasting an organization's expenses.
 Learn about the key tools FP&A uses to do this accurately, including budgeting, and how legal operations can partner with FP&A to achieve greater visibility into and predictability of legal spend.
 After viewing this course, you'll be a legal budgeting and forecasting pro, an essential and trusted extension of the FP&A team.

 If you work for a US-based public company or a company that's looking to IPO in the near future, the chances are good you’ve heard about the Sarbanes–Oxley Act ("SOX").
 But do you know the origins of SOX and the myriad ways it can impact legal operations?
 This course provides an overview of the role of auditors, the attestations and certifications third parties must maintain to support you in maintaining SOX compliance, and the five essential audit reports every software needs to provide.